paintparty/bling/README.md

 <br>

-You can also pass a map (instead of a hiccup-style tag) to style the text:
+You can also pass a map (instead of a hiccup-style keyword tag) to style the text:

 ```Clojure
 (bling [{:color            :green